The Ultimate Limoncello Drizzle Mascarpone Cake Recipe

 3. Bake the Cake

 Divide the batter evenly between the prepared cake pans.
 Bake for 20-25 minutes or until a toothpick inserted into the center comes out clean.
-Allow the cakes to cool completely on a wire rack.
+The cake should rise and become golden brown on top.

 4. Prepare the Mascarpone Filling